 What new routes will be starting in 2018?

-Turkish Airlines is planning to launch some new destinations such as Freetown (Sierra Leone), Samarkand (Uzbekistan), Aqaba (Jordan), and Moroni (Union of the Comoros) within this year.
+Turkish Airlines who recently launched Freetown (Sierra Leone), Samarkand (Uzbekistan), Aqaba (Jordan), Krasnodar (Russia), and Moroni (Union of the Comoros) flights in 2018, is also planning to add some destinations as Marrakech (Morocco), and Palermo (Italy) to its ever-expanding network within this year.

 A significant number of new routes have been added to the flight network.
 Generally, how full are the flights?